velopaymentsapi/velo-ruby/docs/PayeesApi.md

 api_instance = VeloPayments::PayeesApi.new
 payor_id = 'payor_id_example' # String | The account owner Payor ID
 opts = {
-  ofac_status: VeloPayments::WatchlistStatus.new, # WatchlistStatus | The watchlistStatus of the payees.
+  watchlist_status: VeloPayments::WatchlistStatus.new, # WatchlistStatus | The watchlistStatus of the payees.
+  disabled: true, # Boolean | Payee disabled
   onboarded_status: VeloPayments::OnboardedStatus.new, # OnboardedStatus | The onboarded status of the payees.
   email: 'bob@example.com', # String | Email address
   display_name: 'Bob Smith', # String | The display name of the payees.